harry-z-kang/CS7641/markov_decision_process/zkang35-analysis.md

 Overall, Q-Learning actually performs a lot worse than PI & VI.
 Although the number of iteration is set to 1,000,000, Q-Learning hardly reaches the most optimal policy mapping according to the result of PI & VI and this is under the configuration where the learning rate $\alpha$ is set to 1 with a decaying rate of 0.99 and $\epsilon$ is set to 0.95 with a decaying rate of 0.999.

-One possible reason is that the random seed that is chosen here just happen to genearte some erratic data, but another reason that is more likely is that the reward structure is not designed well.
-The reward for most states (all states except the last state) are exactly the same and there is only 1 way the "ripple" effect can propogate (i.e. $S_{n-1} \Rightarrow S_{n-2} \Rightarrow ... \Rightarrow S_0$).
+One possible reason is that the random seed that is chosen here just happen to generate some erratic data, but another reason that is more likely is that the reward structure is not designed well.
+The reward for most states (all states except the last state) are exactly the same and there is only 1 way the "ripple" effect can prorogate (i.e. $S_{n-1} \Rightarrow S_{n-2} \Rightarrow ... \Rightarrow S_0$).
 This is particularly harsh on Q-Learning as it does not and can not take advantage of the exploitation aspect of Q-Learning to find the best action.
 This can partially explain why Q-learning is updating the Q-value and is heading the correct direction but in a very slow fashion as shown in the [log](./assets/forest/QL_Epsilon_Policy_Migration_10_4_30_0.95.txt).

 ## Frozen Lake